Looking for a CV template?

-You may find more professional CV Template on Hiration's free reference tool.
+You may find more professional templates on Hiration's free reference tool.

-Since, CV Template pdf do not cater to many priorities while drafting your resume, we have enlisted a few good CV Template in the form of jpeg or html to best understand the features of the suite.
+Since CV Template pdf does not cater to many priorities while drafting your resume, we have enlisted a few good CV Templates in the form of jpeg or HTML to best understand the features of the suite.

 CV Template academic

-- Try to put yourself in the recruiters shoes and find what exactly they are looking for in a applicant.
+- Try to put yourself in the recruiter's shoes and find what exactly they are looking for in an applicant.